How?

 My own choice of Vibe Coding technology options has been greatly influenced by paying equal attention to culture as to features.
 With Pair Programming, real world Vibe Coding app innovation always requires 'humans in the loop', (Knight.
 W. 202512).

-At the time of writing (or updating) this Journal post, I have been building CRM Pro as a CRM App Framework with five Vibe Coding technologies: Base4413, Cosmic22, Emergent23, Lovable14 and Rocket15.
-I have provided a screenshots below of my Being Guided Vibe Coding build process with all five of these challengers.
+At the time of writing (or updating) this Journal post, I have been building CRM Pro as a CRM App Framework with Vibe Coding technologies: such as Lovable14.
+I have provided a screenshot below of my Being Guided Vibe Coding build process with this challengers.

 I will be publishing much more about the detail of these Vibe Coding experiences, as I apply them to real world CRM Pro engagements.
-As you can see in the Base44, Cosmic, Emergent, Lovable and Rocket screenshots below, these tools are remarkably similar in user experience: natural langaguage prompts on the left and app preview on the right.
+As you can see in the screenshots below, these tools are remarkably similar in user experience: natural langaguage prompts on the left and app preview on the right.

-In this ever-changing landscape, Base44 has been acquired by Wix.
-This was a remarkable, albeit short life for a startup: acquired for $80million where the founder Maor Shlomo built the business in just 6 months, generating $189k profit in month 6, with 250,000 users13.
+In this ever-changing landscape, Base4413 has been acquired by Wix.
+This was a remarkable, albeit short life for a startup: acquired for $80million where the founder built the business in 6 months, generating $189k profit in month 6, with 250,000 users.

-Over time, distinctive differences between these Vibe Coding technologies, new market entrants and acquisitions will all have a profound impact on this approach to No-Code digitl innovation.
+Over time, distinctive differences between these Vibe Coding technologies, new market entrants and acquisitions will all have a profound impact on this approach to No-Code digital innovation.

 Vibe Coding is still emerging as a class of AI technology.
-In addition to No-Code tools (Base44, Lovable and Rocket), there are Full-Code technologies such as Claude Code15 from Anthropic, to accelerate Software Developer productivity.
+In addition to No-Code tools there are Full-Code technologies such as Claude Code15 from Anthropic, to accelerate Software Developer productivity.
 This may be better described as 'Deep Coding'.

 In Deep Coding mode, Software Developers can also use technologies such as Cursor, GitHub Copilot, OpenAI Codex and Abacus AI ChatLLM.
 Over time, we may see convergence between Vibe Coding and Deep Coding technologies.

 Vibe Coding takes advantage of best-in-class Large Language Models (Anthropic Claude Sionnet 4, Google Gemini 2.5 Pro, ChatGPT4, etc.).
-Vibe Coders can run natural langage prompts across multiple Large Language Models, powering tools, such as Base44, Lovable or Rocket.
+Vibe Coders can run natural langage prompts across multiple Large Language Models, powering tools, such as Base44 and Lovable.

 Design Thinking8 and Value Engineering9 underpin Vibe Coding in our work at Being Guided.
 Design Thinking maximises stakeholder engagement by generating empathy and trust.
 Value Engineering builds robust business cases using ROI Models to defend value and quantify costs.